penguinbee/RxOpenWeatherMap/README.md

 Basic Open Weather Map API handling response data to observable decodable objects with RxSwift and Swift 5.3

 ## Installation
-Simply add RxOpenWeather into your Podfile
+Simply add RxOpenWeatherMap into your Podfile
 ```
 pod 'RxOpenWeatherMap'
 ```